- Global Information

 There are an estimated 46.8 million people worldwide living with dementia in 2015.
 This number will almost double every 20 years, reaching 74.7 million in 2030 and 131.5 million in 2050.
 Much of the increase will be in developing countries.
-Already 58% of people with dementia live in developing countries, but by 2050 this will rise to 68%.
+Already 58% of people with dementia live in low and middle income countries, but by 2050 this will rise to 68%.
 The fastest growth in the elderly population is taking place in China, India, and their south Asian and western Pacific neighbours.

 Demographic ageing is a worldwide process that shows the successes of improved health care over the last century.
 Many are now living longer and healthier lives and so the world population has a greater proportion of older people.
 Dementia mainly affects older people, although there is a growing awareness of cases that start before the age of 65.

 There are over 9.9 million new cases of dementia each year worldwide, implying one new case every 3.2 seconds.

 Economic impact of dementia